 Under your Advanced Settings, you’ll see the option to enable Developer Mode.
 This places your site on the Developer Platform.
 However, you should only enable it with certain coding knowledge and only if you need it.
 This FAQ is for customers of the regular Squarespace platform who are interested in learning more about Squarespace for developers.

-The Developer Platform is a Premium feature available in the current Website Business plan and higher:
+The Developer Platform is a Premium feature available in Business and Commerce plans.

 Tip: If you’re already using the Developer Platform, visit our Developer Docs at developers.squarespace.com.